fedora-infra/rpmautospec/doc/autochangelog.rst

     - Update to 2.3.4

     * Thu Feb 06 2020 John Doe <john@doe.com> - 1.5-2
-    - Fix building for armv7 with gcc10
+    - Fix building for armv7 with gcc10 (required for the mass rebuild)

     * Thu Feb 06 2020 Foo Bar <foo@bar.com> - 1.5-1
     - Update to 1.5